saoudh/Android-Photo-Uploading/README.md

-# Photo Uploading for Android
+# Photo Gallerie and Uploading App for Android
-Simple App that enables uploading photos of an Android Device to a server.
+Simple App that shows stored photos in a gallery and enables uploading them from the Android Device to a server.
+The Server is written in php and just receives the images form the app over the internet.
 The code is commented sufficiently and should be easy to understand.